Create engaging training videos in 160+ languages.

 If you work on L&D innovation, these podcasts will help you stay current on tools, media, and shifting expectations around learning.

-• Best for: learning leaders and learning tech practitioners watching the broader education + workplace learning ecosystem
+Best for: learning leaders and learning tech practitioners watching the broader education and workplace learning ecosystem

-• Start here: episodes on AI, digital learning design, and the future of education/workplace capability
+- Start here: Episodes on AI, digital learning design, and the future of education and workplace capability

-• Worth debating: video isn’t automatically better; it wins when it’s designed as a medium (scenes, pacing, clarity), not a format swap
+- Worth debating: Video isnβt automatically better; it works when designed for the medium (scenes, pacing, clarity), not as a format swap

 Creative cross-training